Senate to pass budget, ushering in lull in fiscal battle

 Senate Budget Committee Chairman Patty Murray has described her Democratic blueprint as a “jobs and growth budget.”
 It calls for raising nearly $1 trillion in new tax revenues through ending or capping some breaks for the wealthy, replacing the automatic spending cuts with other savings and making modest cuts to health care.

-To stoke near-term economic growth, it also calls for $100 billion in new spending on infrastructure economic growth and
+To stoke near-term economic growth, it also calls for $100 billion in new spending to rebuild infrastructure and to retrain workers.

-Murray’s plan, which claims $1.85 trillion in overall deficit reduction through 2023, squares off against the House Budget Committee Chairman Paul Ryan’s plan, which claims $4.6 trillion in savings on top of the automatic spending cuts.
+Murray’s plan, which claims $1.85 trillion in overall deficit reduction through 2023, is already locking horns with that of Paul Ryan, Republican chairman of the House Budget Committee, which claims $4.6 trillion in savings on top of the automatic spending cuts.

 Ryan’s plan aims to reach a small surplus with no tax increases by 2023 through deep cuts to social safety net programs.
 This enables Republicans to claim that they are more responsible by balancing the budget.

-”The House budget changes our debt course, while the Senate budget does not,“ said Senator Jeff Sessions, the top Budget Committee Republican.
-The Senate budget increases taxes increases spending and during that 10 years.”
+“The House budget changes our debt course, while the Senate budget does not,” said Senator Jeff Sessions, the top Republican on the Senate Budget Committee.

-But in a taste of the ideological debates to come, Murray claims the Senate budget it is more “balanced” because it emphasizes job growth and offers an equal amount of revenue increases and spending cuts.
+In a taste of the ideological debates to come, Murray claimed that the Senate budget was more “balanced” because it emphasizes job growth and offers an equal amount of revenue increases and spending cuts.

+For a side-by-side comparison of the two deeply divided Ryan and Murray budgets, see [ID:nL1N0C5HIO].

+The Senate has not passed a budget since 2009 because of fiscal policy disputes with House Republicans that forced Congress to pass numerous stop-gap spending measures to avoid government shutdowns.

 Although lawmakers in both parties have called for a return to normal budgeting procedures after years of stop-gap spending bills and high-pressure deadlines, there is little chance that they can work out differences between the two budgets.